Insights

 | **File path filter** | Include or exclude files using glob patterns |

-Template variables allow you to parameterize your dashboard so that the same widgets can be reused with different inputs.
-For example, you can define a repository variable and use it across all widgets — then switch the target repository from a single place without editing each widget individually.
+Template variables let you parameterize a dashboard so the same widgets can be reused with different inputs.
+For example, you can define a repository variable and use it across all widgets, then switch the selected repositories from one place.

-To add a template variable, click the **Add Variable** button at the top of your dashboard.
+To add a template variable, click **Add variable** at the top of your dashboard.

 <Frame>